mathemb/GettingAndCleaningData/CodeBook.md

 The next variables represents the average value of the different measurments obtained.
 The 'feature_info.txt' explains the different terminology used for the variables.

- - Columns 3 to 35 represent the mean values of all the mean values of: tBodyAcc-XYZ           ('-XYZ' is used to denote 3-axial signals in the X, Y and Z directions) tGravityAcc-XYZ tBodyAccJerk-XYZ tBodyGyro-XYZ
+ - Columns 3 to 35 represent the mean values of all the mean values of
+---
+tBodyAcc-XYZ
+tGravityAcc-XYZ
+tBodyAccJerk-XYZ
+tBodyGyro-XYZ